DaniyalSarwari/git-commands/README.md

  - `git status`                         // check current status including in which branch currently the HEAD pointing to and the information of changes to be staged
  - `git add .`                          // start tracking changes in all the files (add to staging area)
  - `git add [filename]`                 // only add specific file to staging area
+ - `git reset`                          // reset from staged to unstage
+ - `git reset --hard`                   // reset from staged to unstaged also remove modifications
  - `git commit -m "[message]"`          // commit to local repository
  - `git push`                           // push changes to the remote repository
- - `git pull`                           // pull change from the remote repository
+ - `git fetch`                          // fetch the changes from remote repository but not merge with local repository.
- - `git reset`                          // reset from staged to unstage
+ - `git merge`                          // merge the fetched changes *(from command **git fetch**)* to local repository.
- - `git reset --hard`                   // reset from staged to unstaged also remove modifications
+ - `git pull`                           // fetch and merge the changes from the remote to local repository
- - `git log`                            // check the history of commits
- - `git log [branch-name-1..branch-name-2]` //display difference of commits *(commits that are in "branch-name-2" but not in "branch-name-1")*

 ## Branches in git